Institute in Basic Life Principles: Advanced Training Institute

+Medical Training Institute of America

 IBLP previously provided "medical advice" through the Medical Training Institute of America (MTIA).
 MTIA issued pamphlets called "Basic Care Bulletins" (similar to ATI's Wisdom Booklets) that were heavy on spiritual advice but lacked virtually any actual medical advice.
 In his very first pamphlet, Gothard suggested that a patient be allowed to speak with former patients of their doctor having similar conditions (most certainly a violation of HIPAA) and suggested that doctors use prior x-rays ("to avoid unnecessary rads", even though the physical condition likely changed in the interim).

-One of the more interesting aspects of MTIA was Gothard's heavy emphasis on the issue of "constipation", leading Don Veniot (leader of Midwest Christian Outreach) to ask "[w]ill God's judgment be thwarted by a regular helping of shredded wheat every morning?"
+One of the more interesting aspects of MTIA was Gothard's heavy emphasis on the issue of "constipation", leading one critic to ask "[w]ill God's judgment be thwarted by a regular helping of shredded wheat every morning?"

-Sometime after 2002 (when Veniot's book was published), IBLP discontinued MTIA, and it no longer appears on its website, nor are the "Basic Care Bulletins" offered for sale.
+Sometime after 2002 (when a book critical of IBLP generally and MTIA specifically was originally published), IBLP discontinued MTIA, and it no longer appears on its website, nor are the "Basic Care Bulletins" offered for sale.

 Leadership

-Bill Gothard was the founder and developer of IBLP until his removal from the organization in 2014.
-He has not had any involvement with the organization since his removal.
-Tim Levendusky has been president since 2014.

-Facilities

-IBLP once maintained a number of facilities around the United States.
-However, due in large part to the scandals surrounding the organization, the only U.S. facilities shown on the ministry's website are: